 * Ecuador Living & Emerging Country Living Review.
 What to do in Ecuador & why.

 * How to protect your savings, your pension with multi currency investments.

-The multi currency seminar integrates lessons on Super Thinking with protecting purchasing power and pensions with multi currency investing.
+The multi currency seminar looks at how to protect purchasing power and pensions with multi currency investing.
 The course teaches how to add safety and create to profit from multi currency breakouts.

 Value Investing Outside the Box.
 Here is a partial syllabus of the Multi currency value investing seminar: